By John Talberth, Daphne Wysham, and Nick Caleb

 Lack of safeguards to ensure that climate investments are made wisely.

-While CEJ is laudable for generating considerable public revenues (~$700 million a year) for green investments, proceeds are earmarked for three broad buckets without adequate sideboards to ensure that the public is getting the biggest bang for the buck and not having funds used for questionable purposes.
+While CEJ allegedly will result in hundreds of millions of dollars generated annually for the state, critics have argued that the funds will amount to perhaps tens of millions dollars–not the hundreds of millions of dollars promised by its proponents–in large part because the Oregon constitution requires that any revenue generated from pricing carbon must go to the Highway Trust Fund.
+Should this constitutional barrier be overcome, which is doubtful, proceeds are earmarked for three broad buckets without adequate sideboards to ensure that the public is getting the biggest bang for the buck and not having funds used for questionable purposes.
 For example, 20% of the funds will be earmarked for projects that “promote resiliency to disease and forest fires” – code words for discredited commercial logging projects on public lands under the guise of forest health and wildfire risk reduction.

 Scientific studies over decades have shown that in most cases these logging interventions make matters worse.
 Commercial logging invariably increases carbon emissions and could easily make forests and watersheds less resilient instead of more resilient.
 The appropriate sideboard in this situation is to amend CEJ to bar use of Climate Investment Fund revenues for commercial logging projects and instead focus on climate smart forest restoration projects.
 These include road decommissioning, culvert replacement, prescribed fire prevention and weed removal, conserving roadless areas, and non-commercial thinning of dense tree plantations to expedite their conversion back into climate smart and resilient forests.

 What we need is a solution that is fair, comprehensive, and scientifically rigorous.